jackie-dai/Vault-of-Knowledge/Concurrency & Transactions I.md

 Two operations conflict if
 - different txn
 - are on the same object
-- at least one of them is awrite
+- at least one of them is a write

-*The order of non-conflicting operation has no effect on the final state of the databse*
+*The order of non-conflicting operation has no effect on the final state of the database*

+Def: Schedule S is conflict serializeable if:
+- S is conflict equivalent to some serial schedule
+- which implies that S is also Serializable